syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/flaskapi-server.md

 ## Setting up the Flask backend using Python

-The Flask backend acts as the central REST API service, handling HTTP requests and responses that power the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid.
+The Flask backend acts as the central REST API service, handling HTTP requests and responses that power the Angular Data Grid.

 ### Step 1: Create the Flask server and install required packages